Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 But you probably have something to say about this.
 I’m going to pass it over to you.

-Dr. David Tian: One step at a time.
-Just going from delaying your gratification at the end, which might be 10 years from now, and then moving into just finding the things in the here and now that you can actually be grateful for, and realizing that there are many, many, many of them that… And then just the idea of the motivation for achieving goals.
+David Tian: One step at a time for these people.
+Just going from delaying your gratification for like that at the end, which might be 10 years from now, and then moving into just finding the things in the here and now that you can actually be grateful for, and realizing that there are many, many, many of them that… And then just the idea of the motivation for achieving goals.
 One thing that I discovered that really switched things for me in school… So, going from a B- GPA at my first semester at McGill, where I did my undergrad, to an A and an A+ graduating GPA was: One of the important principles was to realize that we’re all motivated to do something.

 So, you might hear about kids in school just being flagged for having no motivation, but we’re all motivated to do something.
 It’s just not the thing that the school wants us to do.
 I know a lot of guys who are motivated to play video games.
 Like, they’re really motivated on that.
 We might be motivated to watch porn.
 You’re motivated to do something, it’s just that the world right now or the economy is not set up to reward you for doing that thing, and that causes frustration, but there’s something you want to do.